daihere1993/cordova-plugin-messager/README.md

 # cordova-plugin-messager

-This is an information tranfer cordova plugin base on MQTT.
+This is an information transfer cordova plugin base on MQTT.

 # Feature